 Gajraj Rao as Robert “Bob” Currie

 Bob is the owner of a garage, and also a member of the town council.
 He’s quite lonely since his wife left him, but always hopeful she’ll return.
-He’s a bumbling idiot too, something Gajraj Rao has played quite well in his films.
+There’s an inherent innocence and simplicity in him that Gajraj Rao is perfect for.

 Ratna Pathak Shah as Veronica “Ronnie” Lee